ARM-software/arm-trusted-firmware/docs/porting-guide.md

 This function helps fulfill requirement 5 above.

-### Function : bl1_get_sec_mem_layout() [mandatory]
+### Function : bl1_plat_sec_mem_layout() [mandatory]

     Argument : void
-    Return   : meminfo
+    Return   : meminfo *

-This function executes with the MMU and data caches enabled.
-The `meminfo` structure returned by this function must contain the extents and availability of secure RAM for the BL1 stage.
+This function should only be called on the cold boot path.
+It executes with the MMU and data caches enabled.
+The pointer returned by this function must point to a `meminfo` structure containing the extents and availability of secure RAM for the BL1 stage.

     meminfo.total_base = Base address of secure RAM visible to BL1 meminfo.total_size = Size of secure RAM visible to BL1